tldr-pages/tldr/pages/common/shred.md

 # shred

-> Overwrite files to securely delete data
+> Overwrite files to securely delete data.

 - Overwrite a file: